bitcoin-sv/bsv-components-library/doc/README.md

 ### PingPongHandlerState
-``com.nchain.jcl.network.events.HandlerStateEvent``

-(*EVENTS.STATE.PINGPONG*)

 This event stores the state of the PingPong Handler at a point in time.
 The PingPong Handler takes care of checking that the Remote Peers we are connected to are still "alive".
 On a frequency basis, it sends a PING message to them, expecting a PONG message back.
 If the response does not come or comes out of time, the Peer has then broken the timeout and will most probably be blacklisted.

+This Event is accesible by: ``[P2Pservice].EVENTS.STATE.PINGPONG``

+``com.nchain.jcl.net.network.events.HandlerStateEvent``

  You must cast the Handler State:

  ````